Apr 26 2011

 The black anodised aluminium chassis came from China.
 It has efficient extruded heatsinks.
 I just added taller rubber feet to the floor, step-drilled a larger front panel hole to accept a mains voltage power switch, added a separate front panel LED and removed a silk screened “fake” logo from the front.

-See that badge.
-It’s a telescope of “aural” with my name “Ian” and a contraction of “Australian” and I claim the trade mark rights!
+See that badge. :smile: It’s a telescope of “aural” with my name “Ian” and a contraction of “Australian” and I claim the trade mark rights!

 This one was built using the same type of bisected P3A PCB as the earlier midrange amp, but is biased into Class-A operation following the P3B project article.
 In hindsight I should probably not have chosen this board for bisection and installation at opposite sides of a Class-A stereo chassis as they might not be properly suited.
 See “buzz problems” below.